Feature

 “My main passion now is leading and directing.
 It is something I hugely enjoy, and find tremendously fulfilling—I would love to do more.
 Baroque ensembles operate slightly differently from modern groups and mainstream classical music.
 It's far more collaborative, with soloists often coming from within the ensembles.
 Of course, my dream is to have and direct my own group, but without all the endless admin!”
 Davina is not shy about diluting the serious music-making a little by often pairing with commercial companies and luxury brands.
 She has even enjoyed creating 'Musical Mixology,' a series that combines classical music and cocktail making with some of the best mixologists in the world.

-The Art of Obligato is available to pre-order now and will be released on 22 November 2024 on Voces8.
-It will be available to stream on Spotify and Apple.
-The singles 'Ich furchte zwar' and Sonata No. 3 in E Major, BWV 1016: Adagio are out now.
+The Art of Obligato was released on Voces8 and is available to purchase here.
+It is available to stream on Spotify and Apple.
 This recording project was supported by a grant from Continuo Foundation.

 Author: Simon Mundy